 The Australian Cotton Industry's CottonInfo team play a key role in the development and delivery of research extension resources.
 The CottonInfo team includes a Biosecurity Tech Lead to help coordinate industry biosecurity extension.
 CottonInfo have delivered eight farm biosecurity planning workshops to help build cotton growers' capabilities in identifying and assessing biosecurity risks, implementing biosecurity practices, and developing farm biosecurity plans.
 46 growers from 41 enterprises have attended the workshops, capturing nearly 200,000 hectares of cropping land.
 Further workshops are planned for the remainder of the year.
-These workshops have supported the broader adoption of biosecurity plans within the industry, with 52% of Australian cotton growers having a farm biosecurity plan.
+These workshops have supported the broader adoption of biosecurity plans.